Omar Epps: Personal life

 In a 2018 interview, Epps denied the long-standing rumor that he is related to fellow actor Mike Epps, saying, "Me and Mike Epps ain't related, though, we spoke like, 'Where you from?
 Where you from?'"
+He is, however, a cousin of rapper 2 Chainz.

-Epps authored an autobiographical book titled From Fatherless to Fatherhood that was released by Lulu Publishing in June 2018.
+Epps authored an autobiography titled From Fatherless to Fatherhood that was released by Lulu Publishing in June 2018.

 Epps serves on the Cultural Council of RepresentUs, a nonprofit organization that focuses on passing anti-corruption laws in the United States.
 In June 2020, he narrated an educational video for the organization about America's criminal justice system.